 Boalt Express is a document delivery service working out of the U. Cal.
 Berkeley Law Library.
 Cal Info works out of the L.A.
 County Law Library and the UCLA libraries.

-Practice Guides, Legal Encyclopedias, Treatises & Research Guides: The Rutter Group's multi-volume California Practice Series (now owned by West) is reputed to be the best practice guide available.
+Practice Guides, Legal Encyclopedias, Treatises & Research Guides: The Rutter Group publishes a multi-volume California Practice Series (now owned by West); Lexis publishes a rival series called the Matthew Bender California Practice Guides.
 Witkin's Summary of California Law has been the traditional encyclopedia of California law (available on Westlaw and Lexis; see "Witkin").
 West publishes a California Jurisprudence (available on Westlaw in the CAJUR database).

 Both Lexis and Westlaw offer many California treatise databases (look in the index to their database directories under "California").
-To get the titles of California treatises in particular fields of law, see the "California" section of Searching the Law: The States by Francis R. Doyle.
+To get the titles of California treatises in particular fields of law, see the "California" section of Searching the Law: The States by Francis R. Doyle (last published in 2003).

 Leading California legal research guides include Henke's California Law Guide, Larry Dershem's California Legal Research Handbook (William S. Hein & Co.) and John K. Hanft's Legal Research in California.

 Vital Records:For birth, death and marriage records, visit VitalSearch.
-If that doesn't work, contact the California Office of Vital Records, which also has birth, death and marriage records back to July 1905.
+If that doesn't work, contact the California Department of Public Health which also has birth, death and marriage records back to July 1905.
 For earlier records, contact the County Recorder for the county where the person was born, died or married.

 See also "Vital Records."